Cluster Pi Setup

 The runs.sh file contains a list of commands that will start the models required by a simulation defined in the config.yaml, such as:

-So ‘lxterminal -e ssh illuminator@192.168.0.1’ would use SSH to login to machine 192.168.0.1 with the user illuminator which has no password (room for improvement 😉 ).
+lxterminal starts a terminal on a remote machine (a client).
+So lxterminal -e ssh illuminator@192.168.0.1 would use SSH to login to machine 192.168.0.1 with the user illuminator which has no password (this should be improved).

 The & at the end starts the process in the background, so that the run.sh script does not wait for the command to finish but executes the next command immediately.